Beech and Willow Rise, Kirkby

 Do I still need to pay my Council Tax?

-After you vacate your property at Beech Rise or Willow Rise, an exemption from Council Tax at that address will be granted but you will need to inform us of your new address (even if this is a temporary address).
+If you vacate your property at Beech Rise or Willow Rise, an exemption from Council Tax at that address will be granted but you will need to inform us of your new address (even if this is a temporary address).
+You can inform us of a change of address here.

 You can do this here or by calling the Council Tax line on 0151 443 4476.
 This phone number can also be used to obtain further information regarding Council Tax at your new address.